jyee/sheets-to-ical/README.md

    Set the ical fields.
 You *must* include the `dtstart`, `dtend`, and `summary` fields.
 Values may include placeholders (enclosed in square brackets) for the columns you previously defined.
 1. Commit your configs.
 1. Add your Heroku remote: `heroku git:remote -a your-heroku-app`.
-1. Add your credentials as an environment variable to your heroku app.
+1. Create an environment variable named `CREDS_JSON` with the contents of your JSON credentials file.
 1. Deploy!